maximthomas/gortas/README.md

 # Gortas

 **Gortas** (Golang Authentication Service) is an API based authentication service, allows adding authentication to your site or service with minimum efforts.
 **Gortas** supports multiple authentication methods across various data sources.
-You can authenticate against your Active Dorectory or other LDAP user directory or use MongoDB.
+You can authenticate against your Active Directory or other LDAP user directory or use MongoDB.

 It allows building complex authentication processes with various steps and different authentication methods.